eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 INFO[0159] Codewind is available at: https://codewind-gatekeeper-k55333j0.mycluster-12345-7674b4bd9abbdeea5be228236d5275c9-0001.eu-gb.containers.appdomain.cloud
 ```

-Codewind has been sucessfully deployed and is available.
+Codewind has been successfully deployed and is available.

-You can re-run the command several times and each time a new Codewind deployment is generated against the existing Keycloak service.
-A developer must have their own Codewind instance, however they might also have more than one instances assigned to them through role-based access control which `cwctl` has setup automatically.
+You can re-run the command several times.
+Each time you re-run the command, a new Codewind deployment is generated against the existing Keycloak service.
+A developer must have their own Codewind instance, however, they might also have more than one instance assigned to them through role-based access control which `cwctl` has setup automatically.

-Make a note of the address provided : `https://codewind-gatekeeper-k55333j0.mycluster-12345-7674b4bd9abbdeea5be228236d5275c9-0001.eu-gb.containers.appdomain.cloud`   You need that for configuring your IDE in the next step.
+Make a note of the address provided because you will need it for configuring your IDE in the next step, for example: `https://codewind-gatekeeper-k55333j0.mycluster-12345-7674b4bd9abbdeea5be228236d5275c9-0001.eu-gb.containers.appdomain.cloud`

 Next step: Connect your [VSCode](remotedeploy-vscode.html) or [Eclipse](remotedeploy-eclipse.html) IDE to the new Codewind deployment